STYLESHEET

 -

-Knit and Purl are written as whole words if not followed by a number.
+Knit and Purl are written as whole words if not followed by a number, and only capitalised at the start of a sentence.
+When they are abbreviated (K/P) they are always in capitals.

 -